How can AI help my small business? A plain-English guide for UK owners

 What can AI actually do for a small business today?

 One note on words before we go on.
-An AI helper — the technical word is "agent" — is software that can carry out a task from start to finish, not just chat about it.
+An AI helper — often called an "agent" — is software configured to carry out multiple steps in an agreed workflow, not just chat about it.
 If you would like the full picture, read our guide what is an AI agent?
 In this article, "helper" will do.

 Chasing documents and information